hackanoho/hackanoho.github.io/index.md

 ## Location

-The Hacka-noho will be held at University of Auckland's [Waipapa Marae](https://www.auckland.ac.nz/en/on-campus/life-on-campus/maori-life-on-campus/waipapa-marae.html) which is at [16 Wynyard St, Auckland 1010](https://goo.gl/maps/ZGcf5QAWceEpJj9N9) just off Altern Road.
+The Hacka-noho was held at University of Auckland's [Waipapa Marae](https://www.auckland.ac.nz/en/on-campus/life-on-campus/maori-life-on-campus/waipapa-marae.html) which is at [16 Wynyard St, Auckland 1010](https://goo.gl/maps/ZGcf5QAWceEpJj9N9) just off Altern Road.

 ## Dates and times

-We will have a powhiri to kick on on the evening of Friday 26 March.
-The programme runs through until early afternoon of Sunday 28 March.
+The first Science Hackanoho ran from the evening of Friday 26 March 2021 through until early afternoon of Sunday 28 March.

-Accomodation is at the marae.
+We are looking at running further hackanohos in semester 2 2021 or semester 1 2022.

-## Plan
+## Programme

 **Friday**